 The thing is, we do notice.
 You don’t need to be a professional critic or especially astute to see the incongruities of television costuming.

 It’s not just costumes, either.
 Sloppy editing, crappy scripts, stupid plots that include blatant factual and continuity errors.
 Ultimately, we do stop watching.
 Because it’s obvious they don’t care so why should we?

-You notice it on long-running shows that had good scripts and editing, but not anymore.
-Quality drifts away.
+You notice it on long-running shows that originally had good scripts and editing, but not anymore.
+The quality of the show slides.
 Producers are baffled when loyal fans stop tuning in.
 Obvious to a normal person, but apparently incomprehensible to network executives.
 Disrespect for viewers is at the root of much of the illness besetting the TV industry.

 They should be nicer to us.
 We’re, after all, the customers.
 Aren’t we?